tigerbeetle/tigerbeetle/docs/develop/financial-accounting.md

   decreases as well.
 - If a shareholder invests $1000 in the bank, that increases both the bank's assets and equity.

-Assets, liabilities, and equity are types of accounts on the balance sheet, meaning they represent a point in time.
-The other two main categories, income and expenses, are income statement accounts, meaning they represent flows of money in and out.
+Assets, liabilities, and equity represent a point in time.
+The other two main categories, income and expenses, represent flows of money in and out.

-Income and expenses impact the balance sheet over time.
+Income and expenses impact the position of the business over time.
 The expanded accounting equation can be written as:

-**Assets = Liabilities + Contributed Capital + Income − Expenses − Dividends**
+**Assets - Liabilities = Equity + Income − Expenses**

 You don't need to memorize these equations (unless you're training as an accountant!).
 However, it is useful to understand that those main account types lie on different sides of this equation.